MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ### Team members added

-The 'teamMemberAdded' event is sent to your bot in the following scenarios:
+The `teamMemberAdded` event is sent to your bot in the following scenarios:

 1. When the bot, itself, is installed and added to a conversation